inngest/inngest/pages/blog/_posts/openai-durable-functions-with-inngest.md

 ### Discord bot integration

-In addition to being available on the website, the bot is available for work on our [Discord server](https://www.inngest.com/discord), where it dutifully awaits the opportunity to create more functions.
+In addition to being available on the website, the bot is available for work on our [community Discord server](https://www.inngest.com/discord), where it dutifully awaits the opportunity to create more functions.

 You can ask it to create a function by simply tagging it in a message, like so: